-Co1 :Analyse various investment alternatives for effective investment decision .

-Co2 : Discuss the importance of security analysis in investment decision process .

-Co3: Design bond management strategies to realise good return on bond investment .

-Co4: Apply different equity valuation methods for the valuation of securities .

-Co5: Construct optimal portfolio for higher return at lower risk .

-Co6: Analyse different schemes of mutual funds for better investment decision .
+- Col : Analyse various investment alternatives for effective investment decision . - Co2: Discuss the importance of security analysis in investment decision process. - Co3: Design bond management strategies to realise good return on bond investment. - Co4: Apply different equity valuation methods for the valuation of securities . - Co5: Construct optimal portfolio for higher return at lower risk. - Co6: Analyse different schemes of mutual funds for better investment decision .

 - 1. Bodie Z; Kane A; Marcus AJ, Mohanthy P: Investments (Tata McGraw) - 2.
 Pathak BV: The Indian Financial System (Pearson) - 3.
 Chandra, Prasanna: Investment Analysis an-d Portfolio Management (Tata McGraw) - 4.
-Strong RA : Practical Investment Management (Thomson) - 5.
+Strong RA: Practical Investment Management (Thomson) - 5.
 Misra SK, Puri VK: Indian Economy (Himalaya)

-- 6. Khan MY : Indian Financial System (Tata McGraw Hill) - 7.
-William F. Sharpe, Gordon J. Alexander and JafferyV.Bailay: Investments (Prentice Hall) - 8.
-YogeshMaheshwari : Investment Management (PHI Learning)
+- 6. Khan MY: Indian Financial System (Tata McGraw Hill) - 7.
+William F. Sharpe, Gordon J. Alexander and Jaffery V. Bailay: Investments (Prentice Hall) - 8.
+YogeshMaheshwari: Investment Management (PHI Learning)

-(ii) In regard to Part - A of the question paper, one question with internal choice from each unit

-(iii) For Part - B of the question paper, the CASE shall be not less than 500 words.

-(iv) At least one numerical problem must be asked from the chapters which have the topics related to numerical problem
+- (i) The questions shall cover all the units of the syllabus. - (ii) In regard to Part A of the question paper, one question with internal choice from each unit - of the syllabus shall be set. - (iii) For Part B of the question paper, the CASE shall be not less than 500 words. - (iv) At least one numerical problem must be asked from the chapters which have the topics related to numerical problem

-323 Business Taxation L-T-P-C Max 4-0-0-4 Marks 100
+323 Business Taxation L-T-P-C Max Marks 4-0-0-4 100

 - 1. To make the students understand the concepts of taxation. - 2.
-To train them to calculate income tax for individuals and corporate.

-3. To make the students to appreciate the tax applications in managerial and financial decision making.
+To train them to calculate income tax for individuals and corporate. - 3.
+To make the students to appreciate the tax applications in managerial and financial decision making.